NCOR-Organization/awesome-ontologies-Keilai/README.md

 # 📚 Awesome Ontologies
 A curated list of ontologies for semantic interoperability, AI systems, knowledge graphs, the semantic web, and digital twins.

+This list is populated by volunteers.
+A scoreboard is provided below displaying user contributions to the list, where 1 ontology = 1 point.

 ## 🏆 Contributor Scoreboard

 <!-- START_SCOREBOARD -->